sveltejs/rfcs/text/0003-reactive-declarations.md

 ### Timing

-Since reactive declarations are likely to depend on props passed into the component from outside, we probably don't want them to run immediately upon instantiation (when props aren't yet available).
+Since reactive declarations are ordered topologically, we probably don't want them to run immediately in source order upon instantiation.

-> 🐃 There has been some discussion about whether we *should* make props available immediately, rather than waiting until the first update cycle.
-In other words,
->
->     export let foo = 'fallback value';
->
-> would be transformed by the compiler to something like
->
->     let { foo = 'fallback value' } = $$props;

 We also don't want to run them immediately upon every change.
 Recalculating `foo` after `bar` is updated...